 One easy way of keeping pests at bay is to strategically place insect-repelling plants in your garden or inside your home.
-Insects tend to avoid these plants because essential oils in them work as natural bug repellent.
-Here are some plants, herbs, and flowers that might offer you some relief during spring and summer season when common pest species are most active!
+Insects tend to avoid these plants because essential oils in them work as a natural bug repellent.
+Here are some plants, herbs, and flowers that might offer you some relief during the spring and summer seasons when common pest species are most active!

 Basil is a great solution for repelling mosquitoes and flies.
 You can plant this herb near the doors to your home or in outdoor areas.
 Pests are annoyed with the very smell of this plant and it is sometimes used in insect repellant sprays.
 Growing basil is extremely easy since you can buy a plant in a container and just plant it in your garden; however, this one-year plant needs a lot of sun and water in order to survive, so be strategic with your placement of it.